SnowyField1906/aa-dapp-example/README.md

 Source: [aawallet-sdk](./aawallet-sdk/index.ts)

-AAWallet SDK provides a Context Wrapper (Provider) for the application to interact with AAWallet with the following states and methods:
+AAWallet SDK provides a Context Wrapper (Provider) for the application to interact to AAWallet with the following states and methods:

 ```ts
 export interface WalletContext {